Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Introduction

-On the other hand, after almost $80$ years since Majorana's disappearance, his spirit returns in modern condensed matter physics \cite{WilczekMajorana} -- in the context of Majorana zero modes in certain classes of topological superconductors(TSCs)\cite{KitaevMajorana,ReadMajorana}.
-Searching for Majorana zero modes has become a fascinating subject both theoretically\cite{SankaMajorana,ChetanMajorana,PALeeMajorana,LiangMajorana,KaneMajorana}and experimentally.
-Very recently, experimental evidences for the existence of Majorana zero modes in 1D have been observed in superconductor/semiconductor nanowire devices\cite{Majoranaexp1,Majoranaexp2,Majoranaexp3} based on an elegant theoretical proposal\cite{Majoranatheory1,Majoranatheory2}.
-Nevertheless, despite the similarity in mathematical structure, Majorana modes have nothing to do with the Majorana fermion in the SM from a traditional perspective.
+After almost $80$ years since Majorana's mystery disappearance, his spirit returns in modern condensed matter physics \cite{WilczekMajorana} -- in the context of topological Majorana zero modes in certain classes of topological superconductors(TSCs)\cite{KitaevMajorana,ReadMajorana}.
+A topological Majorana zero mode can be viewed as a "half fermion" and carries Non-Abelian statistics.
+Searching for topological Majorana zero modes has become a fascinating subject both theoretically\cite{SankaMajorana,ChetanMajorana,PALeeMajorana,LiangMajorana,KaneMajorana}and experimentally.
+Very recently, experimental evidences for the existence of topological Majorana zero modes in 1D have been observed in superconductor/semiconductor nanowire devices\cite{Majoranaexp1,Majoranaexp2,Majoranaexp3} based on an elegant theoretical proposal\cite{Majoranatheory1,Majoranatheory2}.
+The most interesting property of topological Majorana zero modes is that they can carry fractionalized time reversal, parity and charge conjugation symmetry.
+In this paper, we will begin with an exactly solvable $1$D condensed matter model which realizes a $T^2=-1$ time reversal symmetry protected TSC and show that the pair of topological Majorana zero modes on its ends realizes a $T^4=-1$ representation of time reversal symmetry.
+We then show that such kind of fractionalized time reversal symmetry for a pair of topological Majorana zero modes can be generalized into $P^4=-1$ parity symmetry and even a nontrivial $\overline C^4=-1$ charge conjugation symmetry(or particle-hole symmetry in terms of condensed matter physics language) as well.
+These fractionalized $\overline C, P$ and $T$ symmetries make a topological Majorana zero mode really behave like a "half fermion".